Zatyshshia: Ukraine

 The railway in this section was electrified in 1992.
 At the same time, a powerful 110/35/27.5 kV traction power substation was built near the railway crossing to supply voltage to the railway, a locomotive depot and a new two-storey house with 24 apartments, which as of 2021 is the newest apartment building in Zatyshshia.

 In the 1990s, the last wave of massive private construction took place in Zatyshsha, which significantly lengthened Nova Street and made Perekopska Street bilateral.
 Later, new houses were built to replace the old ones.

 In 1994, the station was used to withdraw military equipment from Transnistria to Russia, after the end of the hot phase of the conflict.

 At the end of November 2000, Zatyshshia appeared in the center of an area covered by anomalous icing with a diameter of 207 mm, which collapsed overhead power lines at a great distance and broke many trees.
 The power supply was fully restored only by April 2001.

-During the construction of the Odessa–Brody pipeline in 1996-2001, one of its construction departments, "BU-9 Poltavanaftobud", was located in Zatyshshia.
+During the construction of the Odesa–Brody pipeline in 1996-2001, one of its construction departments, "BU-9 Poltavanaftobud", was located in Zatyshshia.

 Since 2004 Zatyshshia has been gasified.

 Until 18 July 2020, Zatyshshia belonged to Zakharivka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
 The area of Zakharivka Raion was merged into Rozdilna Raion.

+Until 26 January 2024, Zatyshshia was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Zatyshshia became a rural settlement.

 Hromada

 Zatyshshia is the center of Zatyshshia settlement hromada, which in addition to it includes 15 more villages.
 The area of the community is 227.1 km 2.
 The population is 6578 people.
 It was formed on September 8, 2015.
 The first elections took place on December 11, 2016.

 The territory of Perekhrestivska village council, where there are 3 villages (green) joined the hromada in 2020.
 In 2016-2020, the community area was 180.46 km 2, and the population was 5,227 in 2016 (blue and purple).

-On the territory of the hromada there are 36 kilometers of the railway Odessa-Kyiv, 2 stations and 2 stopping platforms.
+On the territory of the hromada there are 36 kilometers of the railway Odesa-Kyiv, 2 stations and 2 stopping platforms.
 The T-1614 highway passes through Zatyshshia.